buzden/deptycheck/docs/source/explanation/specifications/recommendations.md

 Then the changes to these contexts can be defined as applying constructors to the indices, and the restrictions can be imposed via inductively defined predicates on the context values.

-It should be noted that, as MiniJava specification had taught me, attempting to modify the context in a complex, function-like way, leads to signification performance degradation.
+It should be noted that attempting to modify the context in a complex, function-like way, leads to signification performance degradation.
+This was discovered after implementing a specification for a MiniJava subset that featured tracking of variable initialization via a flag attached to a variable.
-I still outline the general approach to defining such mutations below, but they should be used with caution.
+This article features a general outline of defining such mutations, however they should be used with caution.
-It is better to be able to define the context in an append only way, and generally keep the specification as concise as possible.
+It is better to be able to define the context in an constructo-application-only way, and generally keep the specification as concise as possible.

-In my opinion, a good starting point of writing a specification is a language's grammar.
+A good starting point of writing a specification is a language's grammar.
 You could start by creating an empty type that will represent some construct and adding comments for each possible grammatical construct.
 After that, identify what kind of restrictions the construct requires you to impose on the context, and add a constructor that represents the construct along with the necessary restrictions.